will-wow/vr-deck/README.md

 # VR Deck

-A tool for presenting and viewing talks in virtual reality
+VR Deck is tool for presenting and viewing short talks in virtual reality.

+The Viwer is an A-Frame app that allows users to view and record talks.

 ## Contributing